hammondkelsey25-coder/birds-lit-review/README.md

 ## Annotated Bibliography

 This section includes twelve peer-reviewed  scientific papers and their citations relevant to our study.
-Each entry includes a citation, a summary of the paper's findings and an explanation of it's connection to or own research.
+Each entry includes a citation, a summary of the paper's findings and an explanation of it's connection to our own research.